rekhaDevs/samagragovernance.in/src/pages/joinus/index.md

 infoText1: Join Us
 infoText2: >-
   To know more details of each step, please hover over the icons.
-The entire application process can take between 4 to 6 weeks from the date of application.
+The entire recruitment process can take between 4 to 6 weeks from the date of application.
 verticalImage: /img/recruitment-diagram_vf.jpg
 horizontalImage: /img/recruitment-diagram_vf.jpg